Employee Performance Management: Definition & Best Practices

 1. Have a definition of each role

-In order for an employee to do their job properly, they have to know what’s expected of them.
+For an employee to do their job properly, they have to know what’s expected of them.
 That’s why it’s important to have outlined the responsibilities of each role within the organization.

 3. Monitor progress

 Use analytics to measure the performance of employees and see how they’re progressing according to their pre-set targets.
 If you see that they’re struggling for a prolonged period of time, look for ways to help them.
+Follow-up communication is key, as it’s all about the way in which the manager assists an employee.
+The manager should avoid micromanaging and allow the employee the space, coaching, and support to complete the tasks on their own.
+If a manager is too helpful, that may tamper with the success of their employees in the long run.

 Employee Performance Management – List of 15 Best Practices